GenericMappingTools/pygmt/doc/maintenance.md

 2. `ci_tests.yaml` (Tests on Linux/macOS/Windows)

    This is run on every commit to the *main* and pull request branches.
-   It is also scheduled to run regular tests daily and run full tests (including doctests) on Wednesday on the *main* branch.
+   It is also scheduled to run regular tests daily on the *main* branch.
    In draft pull requests, only two jobs on Linux are triggered to save on Continuous Integration resources: